pubudug/questions-and-ideas/README.md

-Some of the questions might not apply in some cases (for example, not all comapanies have dedicated QAs, small companies might not have multiple teams, some companies might not have mutlple products etc.)
+Some of the questions might not apply in some cases (for example, not all comapanies have dedicated QAs, small companies might not have multiple teams, some companies might not have mutlple products etc.) and some of them are not questions, but ideas that I thought would be nice to implement in a company

 * What products do you have?
 * Do you have several teams working on the products?